Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Introduction

 Recent efforts started to lay the crucial technical foundation for FA-assisted NTNs.
 In \cite{3}, Azari et al. systematically investigated the cooperation of diverse NTN platforms (e.g., LAPs, HAPs, and satellites) and TNs from 5G to 6G.
 The work in \cite{3} demonstrated the urgent need for advanced antenna technologies to empower massive communication and ubiquitous connectivity.
-In \cite{19}, Wong et al. for the first time provided a systematic introduction to FA and FAMA concepts, proposing promising research directions, encompassing channel modeling, hardware design, and collaboration with other communication technologies.
-In \cite{20}, Shah et al. focused on the specific multiple access methods of FAs called FAMA to highlight the potential of integrating FAMA into NTNs for massive communication.
-To optimize the performance of FAs and FAMA, Wang et al. in \cite{21} explored the relationships and applications between AI and FAs.
+In \cite{19}, Heo et al. provided a systematic introduction to MIMO satellite networks, encompassing channel modeling, channel estimation, beamforming designs, and collaboration with other communication technologies.
+In \cite{20}, Bakhsh et al. focused on the multi-satellite MIMO system, covering channel modeling, frequency bands, satellite antenna designs, and cooperative paradigms to address severe Doppler shifts and propagation delays.
+These works lay a solid foundation for channel modeling and hardware design of FAs in NTNs.
+To optimize the performance of FAs in NTNs, Wang et al. in \cite{21} explored the relationships and applications between AI and FAs.
 They applied the advanced AI techniques (e.g. Deep Learning (DL), Reinforcement Learning (RL), Deep Reinforcement Learning (DRL), and AI large models) to solve optimization problems in FA applications.
-In \cite{22}, Meng et al. incorporated smart propagation engineering, such as FAs, RIS, and NTNs, to address challenges in Integrated Sensing And Communication (ISAC) systems, including overhead control, resource allocation, and channel blocking.
+In \cite{22}, Meng et al. incorporated smart propagation engineering, such as FAs, RIS, and NTNs, to address challenges in ISAC systems, including overhead control, resource allocation, and channel blocking.
 To introduce FAs from a comprehensive perspective, New et al. in \cite{23} proposed a complete set of methodologies for FAs, including FA channels, performance analysis, hardware designs, and future application scenarios.
-In \cite{24}, Zhu et al. highlighted the movement and rotation characteristics of FAs, i.e., Movable Antenna (MA).
+In \cite{24}, Zhu et al. introduced MAs to highlight the movement and rotation characteristics of FAs.
 They expanded the field-response channel models and optimizations of MAs in narrowband and wideband systems, as well as far-field and near-field propagation scenarios.
-Further considering the 3-D positions and 3-D rotations of MAs, Shao et al. in \cite{25} introduced a six-Dimensional Movable Antenna (6DMA) technology to analyze the architectures, antenna position and rotation optimization, channel estimation, and applications.
-The authors in \cite{23, 24, 25} all indicated the prospects of integrating FAs into NTNs, but without conducting an in-depth discussion on the core issues and challenges faced by FA-assisted NTNs, as well as the various applications after the combination.
-In Table \ref{tab:my_label}, we provide a summary of existing surveys of FA-assisted NTNs.
-The exponential growth of architectures and algorithms in FA-assisted NTNs creates a pressing need for a comprehensive review of the basic theories and key technologies.
+Further considering the 3-D positions and 3-D rotations of MAs, Shao et al. in \cite{25} introduced a 6DMA technology to analyze the architectures, antenna position and rotation optimization, channel estimation, and applications.
+The authors in \cite{23,24,25} comprehensively discussed the general channel models, optimization methods, and hardware designs of FAs, laying a technical foundation for FA-assisted NTNs.
+Although they all indicated the prospects of integrating FAs into NTNs, they did not conduct an in-depth discussion on the core issues and challenges faced by FA-assisted NTNs, as well as the various applications that arise from the combination.
+With the exponential growth of architectures and algorithms in FA-assisted NTNs, a comprehensive review of the basic theories and key technologies is necessary.
+In Table \ref{tab:my_label} and Table \ref{tab:compare}, we provide a summary of existing surveys related to FA-assisted NTNs and a comparison of our survey with existing surveys.